 - No need to report at this time. - Get tested using a PCR (preferred) Rapid or Home test 5 days after a known exposure to Covid-19.
 Watch for symptoms for 10 days. - If your test result is POSITIVE, fill out the appropriate College's COVID-19 Self-Reporting Tool as noted above on page 3.
 Employee link can be found on the portal.
-Follow the Isolation Guidelines on page 6.

-- o If your test is negative wear a well-fitted mask for 10 full days any time you are around others inside your home or in public. - You do not need to stay home unless you develop symptoms.
+Follow the Isolation Guidelines on page 6. - If your test is negative, no need to report at this time. - Regardless of symptoms, wear a well-fitted mask for 10 full days any time you are around others inside your home or in public.
+Do not go to places where you are unable to wear a mask. - You do not need to stay home unless you develop symptoms.